 Her more recent projects include working with colleagues from anthropology and media studies on a British Academy Small Grants funded project, titled Youth Perspectives on Gender Norms and Public Sexual Violence in Cairo: Cultural and Media Perspectives, in addition to research focusing on social movement campaigns against street sexual harassment in Egypt.
 Rizzo has also volunteered in the Egyptian Center for Women's Rights campaign titled Making Our Streets Safe for Everyone and worked as a research consultant with Harassmap, an initiative to end the social acceptability of sexual harassment.

-She is currently the chair of the Department of Sociology, Egyptology and Anthropology and serves on the graduate advisory committee of the Cynthia Nelson Institute for Gender and Women's Studies at AUC.
+She is currently the Unit Head of Sociology and serves on the graduate advisory committee of the Cynthia Nelson Institute for Gender and Women's Studies at AUC.

 PhD, 2000, The Ohio State University, Columbus, Ohio.